getodk/docs/docs/entity-cheat-sheet.rst

      - ${status} = 'approved'
      - ${existing_order}

-.. list-table:: Example ``entities`` sheet for creating and updating entities in the same form
+.. list-table:: Example ``entities`` sheet for creating and updating Entities in the same form
    :widths: 10 15 25 25 25
    :header-rows: 1